astropy/astropy/docs/constants/index.rst

       Unit  = C
       Reference = CODATA 2010

-Physical constants are in modules with names like ``codata2010`` or ``codata2014``:
+Physical CODATA constants are in modules with names like ``codata2010`` or ``codata2014``:

     >>> from astropy.constants import codata2010 as const